MSRConnections/Azure-training-course/Content/Cognitive Services/Azure Storage and Cognitive Services HOL.md

 If you make changes to the app and want to push the changes out to the Web, simply commit the changes in Visual Studio Code and execute a **git push azure master** command again.
 Of course, you can still test your changes locally before publishing to the Web.

+When you're finished using the site, it is recommended that you delete the resource group containing it.
+Deleting the resource group deletes all of the resources inside it (including the storage account, the blobs uploaded to it, and the App Service), removes all traces of this lab from your account, and prevents any further charges from being incurred for it.
+To delete the resource group, simply open the resource-group blade in the portal and click **Delete** at the top of the blade.
+You will be asked to type the resource group's name to confirm that you want to delete it, because once deleted, a resource group can't be recovered.

 ## Summary

 In this hands-on lab, you learned how to: